 Sales and Marketing

 Products are sold through direct sales and brokers to a broad range of retailers.
-Wal-Mart has accounted for about 26% of the company's sales during fiscal years 2013, 2012, and 2011.
-Indeed, the company's top 10 customers generated some 63% of Smucker's revenue in fiscal 2013.
+Wal-Mart and subsidiaries account for more than a quarter of sales.
+Indeed, the company's top 10 customers generate some 60% of Smucker's revenue.
 The company's International, Foodservice, and Natural Foods business distributes Smucker's products through retailers and food service suppliers and operators both domestically and internationally.